davina-singh/cookie-clicker-react/README.md

+Counter, button, shop items and reset
-Count increases automatically by 1 per second
+- Count increases automatically by 1 per second
-Clicking cookie button (manually) increases count by one Purchasing shop items at a cost (of the count) increases the count by 10 cps etc (and reset sets the cookies back to zero)
+- Clicking cookie button (manually) increases count by one
+- Purchasing shop items at a cost (of the count) increases the count by 10 cps etc
+- (and reset sets the cookies back to zero)

-# Week 6 Assignment - Build a Cookie Clicker in React
+# Week 6 Assignment - React.js: Build a Cookie Clicker in React

 Example: https://all-the-cookies.vercel.app/